 Product and production graphics were generally created with Photoshop.
 Illustrator was used when appropriate (i.e. rarely, for vector images only).
 Neither was used for anything but visual design.

+A consistent theme in these projects is my belief in working and designing in the medium itself whenever possible.
+I believe in being conversant and capable in code, both for the effect of designing in reality, and for being able to better communicate with engineering.
 A number of different prototyping systems were tried in different projects – some still exist, many have gone to great archive in the sky.
-Live wireframes and HTML prototypes were built just like this site was.
+Whenever possible, live wireframes and HTML prototypes were built.

-As a static site, all pages are built using a forked and customized version of the static site generator Panini.
+As a static site, it is built using a forked and customized version of the static site generator Panini.